igor-makarov/xcake/docs/Getting Started.md

 end
 ```

-Now if we run `xcake` again, we get the same project file but now with a target.
+Now if we run `xcake bake` again, we get the same project file but now with a target.
 In addition to this
 xcake has created a `debug` and `release` build configuration as well as two schemes for our target
 and these build configurations.